kartikmurti/kartikmurti/README.md

 ---

 ## 📌 Projects
 - **YOLO Object Detection** – Object detection using Python & OpenCV
+- **RTL-to-GDSII-Calculator** - flow of an 8-bit calculator using OpenLane and Sky130 PDK

 ---